Responsive Repairs policy

 Appendix 1: Definitions

-Emergency repair requirements have an immediate health and safety risk to our customers, their home or their neighbours.
-We will respond to a request within 4 hours (phone call or attend) and complete a repair or carry out a temporary repair to make the situation safe within 12 hours of the repair being reported.
-If we carry out a temporary repair, we will return within a *reasonable timeframe to complete the repair.
-They may include:
+Emergency Repairs (England) – (P1 – 12 hours) Emergency repair requirements have an immediate health and safety risk to our customers, their home or their neighbours.
+We will respond to a request within 4 hours (via phone call or in-person) and complete a repair or carry out a temporary repair to make the situation safe within 12 hours of the repair being reported.
+If we carry out a temporary repair, we will return within a reasonable timeframe to complete the repair.
+This may include:

 • Complete loss of heating, electricity, hot water or water supply.